 The sun is high above my umbrella as I sip and write, the day crystal clear, and the mountain range across the great expanse of Lake Champlain–a sea of waves unto itself.

-This is perfect therapy for saying goodbye to a son; better than all those last minute searches at Wal-mart and Home Depot and Bed, Bath & Beyond with the throngs of other parents of college freshmen.
+This is perfect therapy after saying goodbye to a son (my first born), better than all those last minute searches at Wal-mart and Home Depot and Bed, Bath & Beyond with the throngs of other distraught parents of college freshmen.

 A thin, blue dragonfly lands on my table and reminds me of my calling.
 I fold a second piece of paper once, and then again, so that there are 4 boxes into which I can, somewhat privately, collect my emerging thoughts.

 When I have filled an entire side of the sheet, I unfold it and flip it to the opposite side, folding it up once more.
 I ask my server for a glass of water.
 I scoop out some of the ice and drop it into my wine.
 I am almost buoyant.

 Just then I hear: “I think we should move here, Dad.”

 I look up to see a boy about the age of our youngest, 13, standing beside his father who has stepped up to the bar.
 I recognize the longing in the boy’s voice.
-I’ve heard in my husband’s today as he raves about the Champlain Valley, as if to say the same: “Let’s move here.”
+I’ve heard the same in my husband’s today as he raves about the Champlain Valley, as if to say the same: “Let’s move here.”

 I wipe tears from my folded paper as their family limps away.